Summer Financial Aid

-Students applying for Federal financial aid for the summer semester 2019 must:
+Students applying for federal financial aid for the Summer 2020 Sessions must:

-- If selected for verification, required documentation should be submitted to either the Financial Aid office in Middletown or Newburgh
+- if selected for verification, all required documentation and/or forms must be submitted to the Financial Aid Office.

-Reconsideration of Financial Aid: When a student drops out of a class or if a class is cancelled, financial aid will need to be recalculated.
-As a result, some students may have to repay Federal or State aid.
-Attendance is mandatory for students receiving financial aid, and refund checks cannot be released until attendance has been verified.
+If a student drops a summer class, or if a summer class is cancelled, financial aid will be recalculated.
+As a result, the student may be required to repay federal and/or state aid.
+Attendance is mandatory for students receiving financial aid and applicable refund checks cannot be issued until attendance has been verified.

 FEDERAL FINANCIAL AID PROGRAMS FOR SUMMER

-Students have two options for receiving their summer 2019 Federal Pell Grant:
+Pell: Students have two options for receiving their Summer 2020 Federal Pell Grant:

-Option 2: Use your 2019/20 Pell eligibility to pay for summer 2019, which would result in reducing the amount of Pell money you would receive for the Spring 2020 semester.
-(Be sure you have your 2019/20 FAFSA filed!)You must complete a form in the Financial Aid Office to state you want to use your 2019-20 FAFSA for Summer 2019 aid.
+- Option 2: Use your 2020/2021 Pell eligibility to pay for Summer 2020, which would result in reducing the amount of Pell money you would receive for the Spring 2021 semester.

-Direct Loans: Students (including transfer and readmit students) who attended Fall/Spring semesters in 2018-2019 and who have already received a subsidized and/or unsubsidized Stafford Loan during the year should review the loan limits per academic year, as well as the maximum cumulative amounts allowable.
-A student who has borrowed the maximum per-year amount cannot borrow additional funds for Summer sessions, although a parent may be eligible to borrow through the Federal Parent Loan Program for Undergraduate Students.
+Direct Loans: Students (including transfer and readmit students) who attended Fall/Spring semesters in 2019/2020 and who have already received a subsidized and/or unsubsidized direct student loan during the year should review the annual and aggregate loan limits.
+A student who has borrowed the maximum per year amount cannot borrow additional funds for Summer sessions, although a parent may be eligible to borrow through the Federal Direct Plus Loan program for undergraduate students.

-Work-Study Program: Matriculated students wanting to work on campus should complete a College Work Study Request form.
-Continuing students, who have been awarded work study for the 2018 - 2019 academic year, are eligible to continue working up to June 25, 2019.
-To be awarded for Federal work-study beginning after July 1, 2019, students must apply on a 2019-2020 FAFSA and must be pre-registered for Fall 2019 courses.
+Work-Study Program: Matriculated students wanting to work on campus should complete a College Work-Study Request form.
+Continuing students, who have been awarded work-study for the 2019/2020 academic year, are eligible to continue working until June 25, 2020.
+To be eligible for federal work-study beginning after July 1, 2020, students must submit a 2020/2021 Free Application for Federal Student Aid (FAFSA) and must be pre-registered for Fall 2020 courses.

 Veterans Benefits: Veterans receiving educational benefits are eligible for tuition deferral equal to the amount of the authorized advance payment.
-Paperwork must be submitted and approved by the Veteran Office Administrator on campus.
-(See Kelly Jonigan in the Academic Advising Office.)
+Paperwork must be submitted and approved by the Veterans Certifying Official, Kelly Jonigan.

-Tap Award Deadlines: The Tap application deadline is June 30 of the academic year for which aid is sought.
+- The TAP application deadline is June 30 of the academic year for which aid is sought.